Click for ALL Fractional Laser Skin Resurfacing clinics in the UK & Ireland registered and verified by Consulting Room.

 Since the early 1990s, lasers have become the high tech equivalent of dermabrasion or deep chemical peels for skin resurfacing (removal of the outer layer of the skin).
 Laser skin resurfacing declined in popularity due to the development of less aggressive light treatments aimed at skin rejuvenation.

 Figures from the American Society for Aesthetic Plastic Surgery (ASAPS), which started to track statistics for fractional laser skin resurfacing treatments, specifically with the Fraxel™ device from 2007, have now broadened the data gathered to various ablative and non-ablative fractional laser devices.
-Data indicates that in 2015 just over 92,000 treatments were performed, an increase of 8.5% on the number of procedures in 2014.
+For example, data indicates that in 2017, 59 764 micro-ablative treatments were performed, an increase of 99.5% on the number of procedures in 2016.
+Micro-ablative resurfacing (fractional resurfacing) is now the ninth most popular nonsurgical procedure in the USA.

 If you are considering fractional laser skin resurfacing the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the practitioner.
 Please ask a practitioner about anything you don't understand.